Scientific name: Turdus iliacus

 Habitat: Woodlands, fields, parks and sometimes gardens

-Food: Worms, snails and berries
+Food: Worms, snails, insects, berries and fruit

 Special features: Although there are a few resident, breeding Redwings majority of these birds are winter visitors to the UK, arriving from Scandinavia and Iceland.